archusXIV/dotfiles/polybar/polybar.wiki/Module:-temperature.md

 ; Default: 0
 thermal-zone = 0

+; Select thermal zone by name
+; The name has to match the contents of /sys/class/thermal/thermal_zone*/type ; for the desired thermal zone.
+; New in version 3.7.0
+; Default: ""
+zone-type = x86_pkg_temp

 ; Full path of temperature sysfs path
 ; Use `sensors` to find preferred temperature source, then run ; $ for i in /sys/class/hwmon/hwmon*/temp*_input; do echo "$(<$(dirname $i)/name): $(cat ${i%_*}_label 2>/dev/null || echo $(basename ${i%_*})) $(readlink -f $i)"; done